amiemora/react-study-guide/README.md

 ## useEffect
 Purpose: Handles side effects in functional components (e.g., data fetching, subscriptions).
+- useEffect is called after the component renders.
+- useEffect will accept 2 parameters: effect function & dependency array.
+- Dependency Array (optional) : acts as triggers for useEffect to rerun; meaning if any of the dependencies values change, the code inside the useEffect will be executed again.
+     - If the array is empty it indicates that the useEffect should only run once.
 ```js
 import React, { useState, useEffect } from 'react';